Nostalgic Vintage Photos That Define The 1970s

 A gaggle of girls making phone calls in the dorm

 The 1970s were a time of vast change in the 20th century.
-Families were moving out the city and into the suburbs.
+Families were moving out of the city and into the suburbs.
 Urban centers were filling with hip, young upstarts, and some people were even trying to get back to the land.
 It was an exciting time for everyone because no one knew what was going to happen next.
 New sports like skateboarding were popping up in Southern California, and bands like The Ramones were blowing the doors off of New York City.
-Whether you remember tie dying your own shirts or hanging out in a sweet van with your best friends, this nostalgia inducing look back at the ‘70s will make you want to put your roller skates on and boogie down.
+Whether you remember tie-dying your own shirts or hanging out in a sweet van with your best friends, this nostalgia-inducing look back at the ‘70s will make you want to put your roller skates on and boogie down.
 Let’s rock.

 Reading the liner notes of the "Grease" LP

 Remember reading the liner notes in albums?
 The joy that came with opening its folds and looking through the liner notes, feeling the thick cardboard in your hands; its weight even after the LP is placed on the turntable, and the way the layout tells you everything you need to know about the music, even without the lyrics.
-This young man is taking part in that greatest of pastimes, hanging out and listening to a record while soaking in the the experience.
+This young man is taking part in that greatest of pastimes, hanging out and listening to a record while soaking in the experience.
 What was your favorite record to listen to?
 Which LP had the best album art?
 Everyone’s favorite LP is different, remember, there’s no wrong choice.